tristanlatr/libstatic/libstatic/_lib/passmanager/README.md

 The pass manager is responsible to optimize analyses results so they don't have to be run unecessarly; as well as arranges for the transformations to happen in the correct order and the analyses cache to be invalidated when it needs.

-Since python is a highly dynamic language and one module can affect the state of other modules, the passmanager works on an entire system of packages and modules, not just a ``.py`` file at a time.
+Since python is a highly dynamic language and one module can affect the state of other modules, the passmanager works on an entire system of packages and modules, not just a AST module at a time.

-Alongside the framework, a collection of qualititive passes and utlilities is provided to make development faster.
+Alongside the framework, a collection of qualititive passes and utlilities is provided to make development and adoption faster.
 The exact scope for the included passes is still to be determined, and implementation for additional passes can be contributed in a second phase.

 Package structure: